vmthanh/vmthanh.github.io/_posts/2018-07-13-favorite-code-editor.md

 Like many developers, I don't like Microsoft and many other Microsoft products.
 Window kernel based runs on DOS (correct me if I'm wrong) but many tools, libraries and support frameworks (especially in machine learning and big data) are written Unix/Linux based.
 My main working environment has been Ubuntu for nearly 3 years since I became Android developer and now is a Machine learning engineer.

-At that time, beside other heavy specific programming studio such as Android Studio, I always to look up a light weight code editor for helping me work fast and easily.
+At that time, beside other heavy specific programming studio such as Android Studio, I always look up a light weight code editor for helping me work fast and easily.
 So that, [Sublime Text](https://www.sublimetext.com/) became my favorite editor.
 Using Sublime, I could edit any files, code web with front end and backend, loop up a function in source code, replace a world, code syntax highlight, formating and much more.
 Life becomes simple with Sublime.

 But recently, I found my new favorite one, [Visual Studio Code](https://code.visualstudio.com/) (VSC).
 With after a few configurations, VSC could satisfy me as same as Sublime and even more.
 Here are some reasons with simple configurations to make me change from Sublime to VSC.